A Guide to the Best Things to Do in Manly

 Where to sleep in Manly

-Only a 5-minute walk from the ferry wharf and directly opposite Manly Beach, the Sebel is a splendid choice.
+The Sebel is a splendid choice, located only a 5-minute walk from the ferry wharf and directly opposite Manly Beach.
 You are within walking distance to shops and cafes and only a few minutes from some of our favourites, Manly Wine, The Bower and The Boathouse.
 Family rooms are available.

 Peppers Manly Beach Hotel